Festivals-App/festivals-server/DOCUMENTATION.md

 * `name`
     The name parameter expects a simple string. `name=^[A-Za-z0-9_.]+$`
 * `ids`
-    The id's parameter expects numbers separated by a comma. `ids=1,2,37`
+    The ids parameter expects numbers separated by a comma. `ids=1,2,37`
 * `include`
     The include parameter expects the name(s) of the relationship you want the response to include. `include=rel1,rel2,rel3`